 During February, four composite tank detachments made of men from all the companies of the battalion left Ft.
 Knox – on different dates – on problematic moves at 9:00 A.M.
 The detachments consisted of three motorcycles, two scout cars, sixteen tanks, one ambulance, and supply, fuel, and kitchen trucks.
 The route was difficult and chosen so that the men could become acquainted with their equipment.
 They also had to watch out for simulated enemy planes.
 Bridges were avoided whenever it was possible to ford the water.
 They received their rations from a food truck.

-The battalion was divided into four detachments composed of men from different companies.
-Available information shows that C and D Companies, part of Hq Company and part of the Medical Detachment left on June 14, while A and B Companies, and the other halves of HQ Company and the Medical Detachment left the fort on June 16.
+On June 14th and 16th, the battalion was divided into four detachments composed of men from different companies.
+Available information shows that C and D Companies, part of HQ Company and part of the Medical Detachment left on June 14, while A and B Companies, and the other halves of HQ Company and the Medical Detachment left the fort on June 16.
 These were tactical maneuvers – under the command of the commanders of each of the letter companies.
 The three-day tactical road marches were to Harrodsburg, Kentucky, and back.
+The purpose of the maneuvers was to give the men practice at loading, unloading, and setting up administrative camps to prepare them for the Louisiana maneuvers.
 Each tank company traveled with 20 tanks, 20 motorcycles, 7 armored scout cars, 5 jeeps, 12 peeps (later called jeeps), 20 large 2½ ton trucks (these carried the battalion’s garages for vehicle repair), 5, 1½ ton trucks (which included the companies’ kitchens), and 1 ambulance.
 The detachments traveled through Bardstown and Springfield before arriving at Harrodsburg at 2:30 P.M. where they set up their bivouac at the fairgrounds.
 The next morning, they moved to Herrington Lake east of Danville, where the men swam, boated, and fished.
 The battalion returned to Ft.
 Knox through Lebanon, New Haven, and Hodgenville, Kentucky.
 At Hodgenville, the men were allowed to visit the birthplace of Abraham Lincoln.
-The purpose of the maneuvers was to give the men practice at loading, unloading, and setting up administrative camps to prepare them for the Louisiana maneuvers.

 The food was also not very good since the air was always damp which made it hard to get a fire started.
 Many of their meals were C ration meals of beans or chili that they choked down.
 Washing clothes was done when the men had a chance.
 They did this by finding a creek, looking for alligators, and if there were none, taking a bar of soap and scrubbing whatever they were washing.
 Clothes were usually washed once a week or once every two weeks.

-After the battalion was brought up to strength with replacements from the 753rd Tank Battalion and equipped with new tanks and half-tracks which also came from the 753rd it traveled west by train.
-Each tank company was sent west on its own train.
+The company went west by train on October 20 to San Francisco, California.
 One train carried the tankers while a second train following the first carried the company’s tanks.
-At the end of the train were a freight car and a passenger car that some of the tankers rode.
-When they arrived at San Francisco, California, where they were ferried, on the U.S.A.T.
+At the end of the second train were a freight car and a passenger car that some of the tankers rode.
+When they arrived at San Francisco, they were ferried, by the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
-On the island, they received inoculations and physicals.
+On the island, they received inoculations and physicals from the battalion’s medical detachment.
 Those members of the battalion who were found to have treatable medical conditions remained behind on the island and scheduled to rejoin the battalion at a later date.
 Some men were simply replaced.
-During this time, the tanks’ guns and other equipment that might rust were covered in cosmoline.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out that the unknown ship was from a friendly country, but two other intercepted ships were Japanese freighters hauling scrap metal to Japan.
 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.